nebuly-ai/nos/doc/automatic-gpu-partitioning.md

 The GPU partitioning is performed either using [Multi-instance GPU (MIG)](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/) or [Multi-Process Service (MPS)](https://docs.nvidia.com/deploy/mps/index.html), depending on the partitioning mode you choose for each node.
-You can find more info about these two in the section below.
+You can find more info about the partitioning modes in the section below.

 ## Partitioning modes comparison